AndreasH96/fits-uv-visualizer/README.md

 - [ ] Phase shifting ?
 - [ ] Load file of UV points
 - [ ] Evaluate UV ranges, should allow other than the fixed -0.5 - 0.5?

+- [ ] **BIG: Scientific mode**, covers the below points
+- [ ] Use the clicking to define the initial uv points at time 0, then simulate how they move during a observation simulation.
+- [ ] Load orbital parameters and source parameters

+**Refactoring**
+- [ ] Separate rendering and computations